July 7th - Calang

 This pas week has been really exiting.

 To start off with, I spent a fantastic weekend with three colleagues and someone from Oxfam in Sabang, a picturesque island not far off the coast from Banda Aceh (picture).
-The island also marks the beginning of Indonesia.
-Sabang is a popular weekend getaway, especially among westerners.
-This is mainly because the island’s green hills, fine white sand and emerald green water make it breathtakingly beautiful.
-Importantly, however, the locals are also considerably more liberal: you can get in the water wearing swimming shorts or a bikini and you can enjoy a nice cold beer on the beach!
-In addition there are gorgeous dive sites.
+The island also marks the beginning of

-the west coast of Aceh Jaya sub-district, where the IRC has one of its four field offices.
+On Tuesday morning I left to Calang, on the west coast of Aceh Jaya sub-district, where the IRC has one of its four field offices.
 It is a five hour drive from the main office in Banda Aceh.
 Calang and the surrounding areas have been particularly hard-hit by the Tsunami.
 Many regions here have been completely, and I mean utterly, destroyed; simply swept away.
 The field office or rather, the compound is right on the beach.
 The setting is amazing.
-My room is only about 20 meters or so from the Indian Ocean.
-That may sound great, and it really is, but you have to get used to the sound of the crashing waves when trying to fall asleep; it can get pretty loud!
-The sunsets are absolutely mesmerising.
-I was introduced to the entire staff and joined the three young CDR teams.
-Here as well, I was heartily received and the teams were all eager to show me their progress in the field.
+My room is only about 20 meters or so from the

 Wednesday was a particularly fun day.
 In the morning I followed one of the CDR teams to Blang Mon Lung, a small village about an hour’s drive from Calang, towards Banda Aceh.
 There, the team measured the distance from a water source to the village in order to assess the requirements for establishing a water system.
 This took us on thrilling journey into the jungle.
 We slashed our way one kilometre into it, following a small stream (picture).
 This, by the way, is also the domain of the Sumatran tiger!
 Unfortunately, or maybe luckily, we did not encounter any.
 And it would not be a jungle if you did not come out of it without half a dozen leeches stuck to your feet.
 It was a nice little adventure; it is something else than spending another day at the office!
 On the way back I took a few pictures of the ravaged mangrove area (below).